Greater Sudbury: Health care

-Greater Sudbury serves as the health care center for much of northeastern Ontario through Health Sciences North.
+Greater Sudbury serves as the health care centre for much of northeastern Ontario through Health Sciences North.
 Sudbury is also the site of the Regional Cancer Program, which treats cancer patients from across the north.
 Sudbury's first General Hospital opened in 1950 and operated until 2010.
-Now, known as St. Joseph Health Center, the building remains abandoned and the new Sudbury Regional Hospital functions with Health Sciences North on Ramsey Lake Road.
+Known as St. Joseph Health Centre, the building sat abandoned for 15 years before being demolished in 2025.
+The new Sudbury Regional Hospital functions with Health Sciences North on Ramsey Lake Road.
 In 1968, the first successful coronary artery bypass surgery in Canada was performed at Sudbury Memorial Hospital.
 Adult mental health services are also provided to the area through Health Sciences North, primarily at the Kirkwood site (formerly the Sudbury Algoma Hospital) and at the Cedar site downtown.
-Children's mental health services are provided through the Regional Children's Psychiatric Center operated by the Northeast Mental Health Center, located onsite at the Kirkwood Site of Health Sciences North.
+Children's mental health services are provided through the Regional Children's Psychiatric Centre operated by the Northeast Mental Health Centre, located onsite at the Kirkwood Site of Health Sciences North.